The combinatorial formula for open gravitational descendents: Introduction

 \begin{conj}[Open KdV conjecture] The following system of equations is satisfied:

-\end{conj} In~\cite{PST} equations~\eqref{eq:openkdv} were called the open KdV equations.
+\end{conj} In~\cite{PST} equations~\eqref{eq:openkdv} were called the \emph{open KdV equations}.
 It is easy to see that~$F^o$ is fully determined by the open KdV equations~\eqref{eq:openkdv}, the initial condition~\eqref{eq:open initial condition} and the closed free energy~$F^c$.
-They have also conjectured a Virasoro-type conjecture which should fully describe the open descendents.
+They have also conjectured a Virasoro-type conjecture which also fully describes the open descendents.
 Both conjectures were proved in \cite{PST} for $g=0.$ In \cite{Bur} Buryak has proved the equivalence of the two conjectures.
+Based on the work presented here, the conjecture was proven for all genus in \cite{BT}, see Subsection \ref{subsec:further} below for more details.